AllLiver/Froggi/README.md

 Froggi is an indev project so change is very likley.
 Here are some features/updates planned
  - More consistent naming in API and frontend code
- - Logs you can access in the web app
+ - Web accessible logs
+ - Team Colors will change the gradients on index
  - Ui popups for team touchdowns, & scoring
- - Acsessibility improvements, such as image alts
+ - Integretion with easyOCR
+ - Docker support

 # Tech Stack
  - Rust with Axum in the backend